MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 You can download the Azure Information Protection unified labeling client from the [Microsoft Download Center](https://www.microsoft.com/download/details.aspx?id=53018).

-If you are looking for updates for the recommended built-in labeling solution for Microsoft Office application, see:
+If you are looking for updates for the *built-in labeling solution* for Microsoft Office applications, see:

 - Information protection items in [What's new in Microsoft 365 compliance](/microsoft-365/compliance/whats-new)
 - [Microsoft Information Protection in Microsoft 365](/microsoft-365/compliance/information-protection)